Today we are talking about the best Nikon lens for portraits and wedding photography.

 This lens is designed for F mount, Nikon DSLRs, and 24 on the wide end, which is plenty wide; I have an ultra-wide lens, but I use this lens way more.

-This focal length is really more useful in most situations.
+This focal length is more useful in most situations.

 You’ll see wedding photographers using this focal length and this speed F 2.8 very regularly.

-It’s just a great all-around win, and you have to have this focal length.
+It’s a tremendous win, and you must have this focal length.

 If you’re going to have a zoom lens, you want one covering this range in your bag for sure.

-One of the main things I bought this lens for is live music photography, and sometimes if you’re in a bar, listening to a rock band play.
+One of the main reasons I bought this lens is live music photography, and sometimes, if you’re in a bar, listening to a rock band play.

 It’s a rough environment where people are drinking and pumping you and all this kind of stuff.

 Well, this lens hood is excellent.
-It’s plastic, but it’s really thick plastic, and it sticks out a long way.
+It’s plastic but thick and sticks out a long way.

-So it has protected my lens in situations where I know I get banged around.
+So, it has protected my lens when I know I get banged around.

-So let’s take a look; it’s interesting the way it zooms this at 50 millimeters.
+So let’s look; it’s interesting how it zooms this at 50 millimeters.

 It’s the smallest size that it goes if you go towards 24.

-The lens gets longer to come back to 50, it gets smaller, and then as you turn towards 70.
+The lens gets longer to return to 50, it gets smaller, and then as you turn towards 70.

-It gets a little bit bigger, so the lens is like a piston.
+It gets slightly more significant, so the lens is like a piston.

 When you go through the zoom range, it’s the smallest when you store it at 50 millimeters.